 Flexibility also means recognizing that what worked one trip may not work the next.
 You know from being with your baby day in and day out that they are constantly evolving and changing, so one day they may fall asleep in the stroller, and then all the sudden the next time you take them somewhere they might not sleep anywhere but a crib.
 As they continue to learn and grow, us parents need to as well.

-Try to stay close to the baby’s schedule during your travels
+3. Try to stay close to your baby’s schedule

-ven if your baby is perfectly fine taking a few naps in the go in his/her stroller or carseat, I think it’s always good to head back to their room or somewhere familiar to rest at some point during the day if you can, whether that’s to take a nap or just have a quiet break away from the excitement of the activities for the day.
-This totally goes against my nature of always wanting to be moving, but fortunately being married to someone who enjoys his rest has prepared me for this over time : )
+Even if your baby is perfectly fine taking a few naps in the go in his/her stroller or car seat, it’s always good to head back to their room or somewhere familiar to rest at some point during the day.
+(Whether that’s to take a nap or just have a quiet break away from the excitement of the activities for the day.)
+This totally goes against my nature of always wanting to be moving, but fortunately being married to someone who enjoys his rest has prepared me for this over time.

-When you’re traveling with a baby, you just have to come to terms with the fact that you may not be able to do everything you would have pre-baby, whether it’s going to that late late show, laying out in the sun all day or sky diving over the ocean.
-(Okay, maybe that sky diving part is just me.)
+When you’re traveling with a baby, you may not be able to do everything you would have pre-baby.
+Whether it’s going to that late late show, laying out in the sun all day or sky diving over the ocean.
+(Okay, maybe that sky diving part is just me!)
 I think it’s important to prioritize which trips may be best suited for your baby at that point in time.
 For example, it can much easier to do certain things with an infant who isn’t moving yet than an older, mobile baby.
-And while this site is primarily about traveling with kids, I’m also a huge proponent of taking baby-free trips periodically to make time for yourself and do the things you may not be able to with a little one.

 These tips have worked for us, but every family and every baby is different.
-Ultimately, do what’s best for your family and know that, like many things, it really does get easier every time.
+Ultimately, do what’s best for your family!
+Also know that, like many things, it really does get easier every time.
 And all that hard work planning and preparing is totally worth seeing their happy and excited little faces when they experience something new with you for the first time.